 Edible Activities for Toddlers

-How about making a fun treat…ice cream c0okies to be exact that you can decorate however you’d like, thanks to Family Fresh Meals for this idea.
+How about making a fun treat…ice cream cookies to be exact that you can decorate however you’d like, thanks to Family Fresh Meals for this idea.
+You can use different colored dips with graham crackers as “brushes” to spread it on a paper plate and then they can eat when done.

 - How about constructing some penguins out of food for some inside fun, take a peek from Hungry Happenings to see how they did this.